dotnet/fsharp/docs/changing-the-ast.md

 ```

 That's it.
 Adjusting the other constructor calls of `Rational` in `pars.fsy` should be enough to have a working parser again which returns the modified AST.
 While fixing the remaining compiler errors outside of `pars.fsy`, it's a good idea to use named access to the fields of the `SynRationalConst.Rational` union case instead of positional access.
-This way, the compilation won't fail if aditional fields are added to the union case in the future.
+This way, the compilation won't fail if additional fields are added to the union case in the future.
 After a successful compilation, you can run the parser tests in `SyntaxTreeTests.fs` to verify that everything works as expected.
 It's likely that you'll need to update the baseline files as decribed in `SyntaxTreeTests.fs`.